0x4e3/useful-mac-apps/README.md

 ## Utilities

 [OneSwitch](https://fireball.studio/oneswitch/) - :moneybag: :repeat_one: "All your powerful switches in one place"(c).
-Tollbar app to toggle various OS functions.
+Toolbar app to toggle various OS functions.
 Also awailable on Setapp.
 [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal) - :snowboarder: Small app, that adds new icons to your Finder to open anything inside your Terminal or Editor with a single click.